josbouten/Sculpt-O-Sound/README.md

 Outputs
 =======
 There is a Left and a Right output.
 The vocoder produces a semi stereo signal although the input signals are mono.
-This is done by sending the summed effect of the odd modulator channels and the even modulator channels on the carrier to different outputs.
+This is done by sending the summed effect of the odd modulator channels and the even modulator channels on the carrier to the left and right outputs respectively.

 Knobs
 =====